DMR-Database/dmr-database-tool/README.md

 Convenient Help Functionality: Provides a clear and concise help menu (-h option) detailing all available commands and their usage.

-These features make the DMR Database Tool an indispensable utility for radio enthusiasts, system administrators, and developers working with DMR technology, offering robust functionality and ease of use in managing and utilizing DMR user data.

 ## **Additional Options**:
 In addition to its core functionalities, the DMR Database Tool offers optional features that enhance its utility and flexibility: